dnigh45/dsc-phase-2-djrachjake/README.md

 ![First Multiple Regression Model](images/first_multiple_reg.png)

 The first attempt at improving our simple model took the kitchen sink approach.
 We used 16 predictors, all of the analyzed factors listed above, to construct the regression.
-This gave much more predictive power of the variance in price.
-Despite this predictive power, this model was far too complex to be useful to our stakeholders and had an unacceptably high condition number of of 4.63x10<sup>16</sup>
+This gave much more explanatory power of the variance in price.
+The kitchen sink approach gave us an adjusted R-squared of 0.55, over a 30% improvement.
+Despite this predictive power, this model was far too complex to be useful to our stakeholders and had an unacceptably high condition number of of 4.63x10<sup>16</sup>.

 #### Filtering Process

 Several further iterations of our model were made to simplify what would otherwise be an unruly model.

 Using stastical significance as a means of excising factors, we began removing variables from the model.
+After this filtering, our model contained 6 predictors.
+However, a check for multicolinearity was ran prior to accept this as our final product.
+We discovered that sqft_above and sqft_lot were highly correlated.

 ![Coveriance of Model Factors](images/covar.png)

+As such, we decided to remove sqft_lot from the model.
+Square footage of the lot, while important to home price, will not be a mutable characteristic for our developer.
+This makes the predictor less relevant to ourstake holders.
+Additionally, its removal reduce the explanatory power of our model less than the removal of sqft_above.

 ## Final Model
 After removing factors due to their insignificance or due to multicolinearity, our final model included the following predictors:
 * sqft_above